This article was originally published in 2022 and was updated in February, 2024.

 Regular folders are your basic folders.
 You can use them to organize your notes however you’d like.
 You can even move notes from one folder to another easily.

 Smart folders are one of the cool new features recently added to Apple Notes.
 When you create a new smart folder, you’ll select hashtags to associate with the category for the folder.
 When you use tags on your notes, those notes will be automatically sorted into the associated smart folder.
-With the latest iOS 16 update, you’ve also got the ability to add filters to your smart folders for even better organization.
+The iOS 16 update also added the ability to add filters to your smart folders for even better organization.

 You can easily create as many folders as you want by tapping the New Folder button in the bottom left-hand corner of the app.
 You can also nest subfolders up to five levels deep to keep things in order.